Skip to main content

 Honey Lake Power:

-The project is located within the Dixie Fire area on the Lassen and Modoc national forests within high-risk firesheds.
+The project is within the Dixie Fire area on the Lassen and Modoc national forests in a high-risk firesheds.
 The project includes the removal of post-fire hazard trees in the form of biomass and cull logs.

 $649,064